dianezev/mathfacts/README.md

 >To make a correction or improvement to this project, just fork the repository to your account, make the change you'd like and submit a pull request.
 I'm new to Javascript and welcome suggestions on improving organization, readability and efficiency as well as content improvement.

 ####Still To Be Done####
-> * Prevent pop-up of soft keyboard on tablets/phones.
 > * Add code to make responsive for various devices & screen sizes, especially tablets.
 > * Address browser differences (currently works best in Chrome).
 > * Add server-side functionality to track student progress over time.